Submissions for the 2014 Kurt Schork awards

 - an English translation if your original article is in another language.

-- a statement explaining what you had to do to get the story.
+- a short statement explaining what you had to do to get the story.

 The maximum file size for text submissions or scans is 5Mb.